Paraphimosis

 Treatment may include pain control, reducing the swelling, and if necessary, surgery (including circumcision).

-How can you care for your child who has paraphimosis?
+How can you care for yourself when you have paraphimosis?

-• If your child has small tears in the foreskin, your doctor may have you apply an antibiotic cream to the area.
+• Follow the instructions your doctor gave you.
+These may include how to apply a cream or ointment.
+Or they may say how to care for any incisions.
 You may also be asked to watch for any signs of infection, such as redness, swelling, pain, or drainage.

 Prevention

-• After a week, you can gently pull the foreskin back while washing the area.
-Pull it back only as far as it will go.
-Carefully wash the entire area with warm water.
+• Clean your penis every day.
+Pull the foreskin back.
+Then carefully wash the whole area with warm water.
 After washing, return the foreskin to its normal position.

 Paraphimosis: When to call